vaulty-co/docs/docs/reference/actions.md

 ## Tokenize / Detokenize

 In Vaulty tokenization action does two things.
 First, it encrypts the value of transformation.
-Second, it stores encrypted value in secure storage (currently ephemeral in memory storage only supported) and tags it with generated token (think ID in database).
+Second, it stores the encrypted value in secure storage (currently ephemeral in-memory storage only supported) and tags it with a generated token (think ID in a database).

-Generated token is a random set of characters prefixed with tok, e.g.: `tokbr2euteg10l4dq9k8u4g10l4`.
+The generated token is a random set of characters prefixed with `tok`, e.g.: `tokbr2euteg10l4dq9k8u4g10l4`.

 Here is the transformation with tokenize action: